mapp-digital/Mapp-Fashion-ReactNative-Plugin/README.md

 **Parameters:**

-- `item: TrackingItem` - The item being removed from the basket
+- `item: RemoveFromBasketEventPayload` - The item being removed from the basket

 **Usage:**